content-left-bg.png

 Homestay families are required to provide all meals, accommodation and assist students with transport and school support.
 Families are remunerated for this and must meet all the Education Queensland International requirements prior to hosting.
 A homestay visit forms part of the registration process and attending a Homestay Orientation is also required.

-It is a Government requirement that anyone working with children need to have a valid Blue Card.
+It is a Government requirement that anyone working with children needs to have a valid Blue Card.
 Any family wishing to host students will need to apply online for a Blue Card prior to hosting.
 All family members over the age of 18 must have a Blue Card.
-You can apply for your Blue Card by clicking on the link provided.
+You can apply for your Blue Card by clicking on the Blue Card Services link provided.

 On request an information package will be provided to you with all the relevant forms to become a Homestay Provider otherwise please download the forms on the right for more information.